Community service

-Community service is unpaid work performed by a person or group of people for the benefit and betterment of their community without any form of compensation.
-Community service can be distinct from volunteering, since it is not always performed on a voluntary basis and may be compulsory.
-While individual benefits may be realized, they may be performed for a variety of reasons, including citizenship requirements, alternatives to criminal justice sanctions, school or class requirements, and requisites to obtain certain benefits.
+Community service is unpaid work performed by a person or group of people for the benefit and betterment of their community.
+In many cases, people doing community service are compensated in other ways, such as getting a lunch for free.
+In many countries, there are programs to incite people to do community service.
+In some cases, it is possible to replace a criminal justice sanctions with community service.
+There may also be school or class requirements.
+Obtaining certain benefits may be linked to doing some form of community service.
+For all these reasons, it is distinct from volunteering.

 Background

-Community service is a non-paying job performed by one person or a group of people for the benefit of their community or its institutions.
-Community service is distinct from volunteering, since it is not always performed on a voluntary basis.
-It may be performed for a variety of reasons.
+(Community) service is a non-paying job performed by one person or a group of people for the benefit of their community or its institutions.
+Community service is distinct from volunteering, since it is not always performed on a voluntary basis and may be performed for a variety of reasons, including: